mysql-net/MySqlConnector/docs/content/troubleshooting/parameter-types.md

 implementations are culture-sensitive.
 Calling `ToString()` on unknown types can result in hard-to-debug data corruption issues when culture-sensitive conversions are performed.

+Additionally, since MySQL Server doesn't have built-in support for this particular .NET type, it will have to be retrieved as a `string` or `byte[]`, and the application will be responsible for converting that back to the original type.
+It doesn’t make sense for the conversion to `string` to occur in MySqlConnector, but the conversion from `string` back to the original type to exist in the application; the bidirectional conversion logic should exist in one place.

 ## Fix

 Convert your object to one of the supported types from the list below.